 Algebra II

-Algebra 2 (1 of 2) explores solving quadratic equations with complex solutions and performs operations on polynomials, uses polynomial identities to solve problems, analyzes polynomial functions using different representations, and solves polynomial equations graphically, works with rational functions, and performing arithmetic operations on rational functions to graph them.
+Algebra 2 (1 of 2) explores solving quadratic equations with complex solutions and performing operations on polynomials.
+It uses polynomial identities to solve problems, analyzes polynomial functions using different representations, and solves polynomial equations graphically.
+It also works with rational functions and performs arithmetic operations on rational functions to graph them.

-Algebra 2 (2 of 2) explores radical equations, rewriting expressions involving radicals, and graphing and solve radical equations.
-Concepts of trigonometry include ratios and using the unit circle to understand them, graph sine, cosine, and tangent functions, and explore key features to prove and apply trigonometric identities.
+Algebra 2 (2 of 2) explores radical equations, rewriting expressions involving radicals, and graphing and solving radical equations.
+Trigonometry concepts include ratios and using the unit circle to understand them, graph sine, cosine, and tangent functions, and use key features to prove and apply trigonometric identities.

 Geometry

 Geometry (1 of 2) explores writing formal proofs and constructing geometric figures.
-Topics included: transformations to explain the concepts of congruent and similar figures with a focus on the properties of congruent and similar triangles.
+Topics include transformations to explain the concepts of congruent and similar figures, focusing on the properties of congruent and similar triangles.
 Properties are proved with postulates, theorems, and formal proofs, as well as trigonometric ratios and their applications to real-world situations.

 Geometry (2 of 2) explores writing formal proofs and constructing geometric figures.
-Topics included: slopes, midpoints, distance formula with a focus on their applications in coordinate proofs, theorems about circles as well as concepts related to circles, and two- and three-dimensional figures and probability.
+Topics include slopes, midpoints, distance formulas focusing on their applications in coordinate proofs, theorems about circles, concepts related to circles, and two- and three-dimensional figures and probability.

 Biology

 Biology (1 of 2) examines the basics of biochemistry and how it helps understand biological systems on Earth.
-Using logical thinking to identify relationships and draw conclusions, the course expands out from the building blocks of biochemistry to individual cells and cell membranes to understand cell division, reproduction, cell energy and metabolism, and photosynthesis.
+Students will use logical thinking to identify relationships and draw conclusions.
+The course covers the building blocks of biochemistry, individual cells, cell membranes, cell division, reproduction, cell energy and metabolism, and photosynthesis.

 Biology (2 of 2) examines the basics of genetics, natural selection, ecology, model how matter and energy flow through ecosystems, and the technology to see the larger context and implications.
 Topics included: biological research topics of ethical guidelines in new biotechnology.